-Figure 23: EGA Total Standard Aluminium process contributions in ODP
+Figure 19: EGA Total Standard Aluminium process contributions in ODP

-4.1.1.1 Photochemical Ozone Creation Potential
+4.1.1.6 Photochemical Ozone Creation Potential

-Figure 24 illustrates the life cycle stages and their respective contributions to Photochemical Ozone Creation Potential (POCP).
+Figure 20 illustrates the life cycle stages and their respective contributions to the POCP.
 It is evident that POCP emissions do not have a single predominant source, as several processes release ozone precursor gases, such as volatile organic compounds and nitrogen oxides.
 These gases originate from various combustion processes, including ship engines, the combustion of fuels for thermal energy or electricity, and emissions in the aluminium smelting process from both electrolytic cells and anode effects.
-Electrolysis contributes 36% of the POCP, of which about two-thirds is related to direct process emissions and one-third to electricity generation.
-Alumina production (25%) is the second largest contributor, mainly related to thermal energy.
-Bauxite mining (19%) is the third largest contributor, mainly due to bauxite shipping (fuel combustion in engines).
-Anode production POCP (13%) is mainly from upstream petcoke production and ingot casting POCP (7%) is mainly related to the production of alloying additives.
+Electrolysis contributes 39% of the POCP, of which about two-thirds is related to direct process emissions and one-third to electricity generation.
+Alumina production (27%) is the second largest contributor, mainly related to thermal energy.
+Bauxite mining contributes 12% to the POCP, mainly due to bauxite shipping (fuel combustion in engines).
+The POCP of anode production (14%) is primarily related to upstream petcoke production and the POCP of ingot casting (7%) is mainly associated with the production of alloying additives.

-Figure 24: EGA Total Standard Aluminium process contributions in ODP
+Figure 20: EGA Total Standard Aluminium process contributions in ODP